Here are our amazing editors systematically and non-randomly listed in alphabetical order:

 Stefan studied medicine at the Ludwig-Maximillian Universität München.
 Since then he has worked as a doctor at the Klinik und Poliklinik für Psychiatrie und Psychotherapie of the Technische Universität München, Germany, with an interim stay at the Zucker Hillside Hospital in New York and the Department of Psychiatry of the University of Oxford.
 Beside his contributions to the Cochrane Schizophrenia Group he is carrying out randomised controlled trials about clinical aspects of schizophrenia treatment, he is conducting research on methodological aspects of clinical trials and has interests in compliance, medical decision making and pharmocogenetics.
 He is also honorary Professor of Evidence-based psychopharmacological treatment at the University of Aarhus, Denmark.

 Chunbo studied medicine at Shanghai Tiedao Medical College, Shanghai, China.
 He obtained his M.D. at Shanghai Second Medical University.
 He works as a psychiatrist and a researcher in Shanghai Mental Health Center, Shanghai Jiao Tong University School of Medicine.
-Besides his work with Cochrane Schizophrenia Group, he is carrying out studies on successful ageing, schizophrenia and anxiety disorder.
-His other interests include clinical epidemiology, outcome measure of psychiatry service, etc.
+Besides his work with Cochrane Schizophrenia Group (editor, from 2006; he is the director of Chinese Satellite of the Schizophrenia Group), he holds Cochrane systematic review training in China every year since 2007.
+He is carrying out studies on cognitive ageing, physical therapy of schizophrenia and anxiety disorder.
+His other research interests include outcome measure of psychiatry service, etc.

 Vivek is our Mental Health Economic Editor and deals with economic issues surrounding Cochrane systematic reviews of schizophrenia trials.
 He is currently an Associate Clinical Professor of Forensic Psychiatry at the University of Warwick and Honorary Consultant Forensic Psychiatrist at the Tamarind Centre, a medium secure unit within the West Midlands.
 He completed his Masters in Health Policy and Financing from the London School of Economics and Political Sciences and the London School of Hygiene and Tropical Medicine.
 Vivek is currently a co-applicant of an NIHR SDO funded project looking at length of stay of forensic psychiatric patients in high and medium secure settings.
 He is also a member of the EU-COST project which aims to collaborate across EU countries in bringing expertise in long term care of forensic psychiatric patients.
 His main areas of interest include forensic psychiatric research, health economics, service provision and old age forensic psychiatry.